Marcus Fenix: Video games

 Fenix debuted as the protagonist of Gears of War in 2006.
 Fenix is a convict who is reinstated into the Coalition of Ordered Governments' (COG) military to assist a last-ditch mission to destroy the Locust Horde.
 Fenix led a famed military career in the COG's previous conflicts, but was arrested after leading a failed unauthorized mission to rescue his father, Adam.
 Fenix joins his close friend, Dom Santiago, in Delta Squad as they succeed in helping the COG military deploy a missile strike against the Locust Horde.

 Fenix retains his role throughout the trilogy, where he plays a pivotal role in humanity's conflict against the Locust Horde.
 He cripples the Locust Horde in Gears of War 2 by flooding their subterranean civilization.
 In Gears of War 3, Fenix discovers his father is alive and has developed a weapon that will destroy the Locust Horde and a new threat, the Lambent.
 Adam releases his weapon but dies in the process.
 While successful in vanquishing humanity's enemies, Fenix is distraught over the death of his loved ones and comrades, including Dom and his father.
 He is consoled by Anya Stroud, one of his closest allies and love interest, who assures him their sacrifices have given humanity a new hope.

 Fenix transitions into the role of a supporting character in 2016's Gears of War 4, set 25 years after the events of Gears of War 3.
 Fenix has fathered a now adult son with Anya, James Dominic "JD" Fenix, who serves as the game's protagonist.
 In Gears 5, Fenix returns to active service with COG to fight a new foe, the Swarm.
-During a heated exchange between Marcus and COG First Minister Mina Jinn, it is revealed that Anya had passed away at some point during the 25-year antebellum period due to unspecified birthing complication issues.
+During a heated exchange between Marcus and COG First Minister Mina Jinn, it is revealed that Anya had died at some point during the 25-year antebellum period due to unspecified birthing complication issues.

 He was also included as a playable character in Lost Planet 2.
 Fenix was added as a cosmetic outfit with Kait Diaz to Fortnite Battle Royale on December 9, 2021, During Chapter 3 Season 1 in the Item Shop.